PrestaShop/prestashop.github.io/news/_posts/2017-11-29-make-back-office-modules-great-again.md

 ---
 layout: post
-title:  "Make modules on Back Office great again!"
+title:  "Make modules on the back office great again!"
 subtitle: "What is coming on 1.7.3 for module developers"
 date:   2017-11-29 09:10:11
 authors: [ mandrieu ]